5 ways to enhance your productivity with Legal Tech

 2. Use your own database

-Intuition and understanding have been the main way of proceeding in the legal field for many years.
+This is a change, as intuition and understanding have been the main way of proceeding in the legal field for many years.

 The legal field must learn from this.
 Taking an empirical approach will make it more effective.